 A strong social history of the slave trade with a wide array of statistics and quotations, this book sometimes casts it in too positive of a light and focuses too much on the general, rather than Nantes-specific, history of the subject.
 Nevertheless still a useful tome.

 Although it lacks much connection to the common people and certain elements of its thesis seem flawed, Neighborhood and Nation is still a useful book for politics and social welfare in Taisho Japan and early Showa.

 Spicy fried noodles with beef marinated in a host of spices and red wine makes for a delicious and hearty meal.

 Ling Zhang's book is a brilliant environmental history to start with, but is really so much more in an excellent history of unintended consequences, government action, human misery, and state organization and action in a forgotten chapter of China's Hebei province's history.

-A comforting and filling yet also light soup recipe, this dish takes some of the traditional elements of a French bouillabaisse soup and modifies it and makes chicken the principal ingredient.
+A comforting and filling—yet surprisingly light—soup recipe, this dish takes some of the traditional elements of a French bouillabaisse soup and modifies it, making chicken the principal ingredient.

 If one is looking for statistics charts this book on Meiji modernization is an excellent source, but it is generally a strange mixture of being excessively narrow on its main topic and simultaneously diffuse in covering far too much else which is unrelated.